 - A record of the comments received at the public hearing is prepared.
 If the record indicates that the land exchange would not be detrimental to the interests of the state, the commissioner of natural resources recommends to the Land Exchange Board that approval be granted to complete the exchange.

 - If the Land Exchange Board approves the land exchange, the Attorney General's office prepares the deeds and the deeds are executed and recorded.

 Provided below is information pertaining to public hearings:

-March 11, 2015 Public Hearing in Kanabec County
+April 8, 2015 – Public Information Meeting in Kanabec County

-The hearing is related to a land exchange proposal involving DNR administered Trust lands for Kanabec County administered Tax Forfeited lands.
+The meeting is related to a land exchange proposal involving DNR administered Trust lands for Kanabec County administered Tax Forfeited lands.

-Additional information regarding these hearings may be directed to:
+Additional information regarding this hearing may be directed to:

 Katherine Giel, Realty Program Coordinator

 Contact your Division of Lands and Minerals staff for more information.

 Download this information in a printable brochure format .